 How often do I need to meet with my academic advisor?
 Are the advisors readily accessible?

 Direct admit students who have not declared their major are required to meet with their advisor once every semester to ensure continued academic progress and be cleared to register for the next semester's classes.
 Students admitted to the College of Business are not required to meet with their advisor to register for classes but are encouraged to set an appointment, if they so desire.
 Advisors in the college are readily accessible to all students.
 All advisors hold office hours multiple times per week when students can set up appointments to meet personally.
-Additionally, the Undergraduate Program Office offers walk-in advising hours each day to assist students with questions.
+Additionally, the Undergraduate Program Office offers drop-in advising hours each day to assist students with questions.

 I know I want to be a business major but I'm not sure what to major in.
 Do most students know immediately?
 Is it okay to change my major?

 The majority of students are undecided about which major they want to pursue as an incoming first-year student.
 Introductory and core classes for the College of Business touch on all major areas in business and can help a student determine what areas specifically interest them.
 It is fairly common for students to change majors while at Iowa.
 Course work overlaps in many College of Business majors, which allows easier transition if changing majors.